speed2exe/tree-fmt/README.md

 # Tree Formattar for Zig
 - Pretty prints out Zig Values for your debugging needs.
-- This library is in continuous development, if you face any issue with formatting, kindly open an issue.
+- If you faces any issue with formatting, kindly open an issue.

 ## Versioning
 - see tags